 NWHT COVID PAGE

 Our team has worked closely with the state to ensure our COVID Exposure Plan exceeds the requirements needed to guarantee the greatest safety for our patients and team.
-You’ll notice longer appointment durations and greater PPE use during your next visit to the office.
+You’ll notice longer appointment durations and the continued use of masks in our clinics.

 Yours in better health,